Continuous Mean-Covariance Bandits: CMCB with Full-Information Feedback (CMCB-FI)

 We start with CMCB with full-information feedback (CMCB-FI).
 In this setting, at each timestep $t$, the learner selects $\bw_t \in \triangle_{d}$ and observes the random reward $\theta_{t,i}$ for all $i \in [d]$.
 CMCB-FI provides an online learning model for the celebrated Markowitz~\cite{Markowitz1952,Markowitz2017} problem in finance, where investors select portfolios and can observe the prices of all stocks at the end of the trading days.

-Below, we propose an optimal Mean-Covariance Empirical algorithm ($\empiricalmax$) for CMCB-FI, and provide a novel regret analysis that fully characterizes how an arbitrary covariance structure affects the regret performance.
-We also present a matching lower bound for CMCB-FI to demonstrate the optimality of $\empiricalmax$.
+Below, we propose an efficient Mean-Covariance Empirical algorithm ($\empiricalmax$) for CMCB-FI, and provide a novel regret analysis that fully characterizes how an arbitrary covariance structure affects the regret performance.
+We also present a nearly matching lower bound for CMCB-FI to demonstrate the optimality of $\empiricalmax$.